LutherCS/ip-class-pub/projects/final_project/final_project.md

 You application must be functional and have consistent user interface.

+This option is available to **individual students** only.
+A team must choose another option.

 ## Option B
-*This is a path of putting together techniques you have learned over the last 2 months.*
+*This is a path of applying existing skills.*

 For a **maximum grade of B (&approx;83%)** you must develop an original web application.
 It must include the following components: